-The 12XS6 is the latest SMARTMOS achievement in automotive drivers for all types of centralized automotive lighting applications.
-It is an evolution of the successful 12XS3 by providing improved features of a complete family of devices using NXP's latest and unique technologies for the controller and the power stages.
+The 12XSF is an evolution of the successful 12XSC by providing improved features of a complete family of devices using NXP's latest and unique technologies for the controller and the power stages.

-It consists of a scalable family of devices compatible in terms of software driver and package footprint.
-It allows diagnosing the light-emitting diodes (LEDs) with an enhanced current sense precision with synchronization pin.
-It combines flexibility through daisy chainable SPI 5.0 MHz, extended digital and analog feedbacks, safety, and robustness.
+The 12XSF consists of a scalable family of devices with different $R{DS(on)}$ and different number of outputs, compatible in terms of software driver and package footprint.
+It allows diagnosing the light-emitting diodes (LEDs) with an enhanced current sense precision with synchronization pin as well as driving high power motors with a perfect control of its current consumption.
+It combines flexibility through daisy chainable SPI 5.0 MHz, extended digital and analog feedback, safety, and robustness.
 It integrates an enhanced PWM module with 8-bit duty cycle capability and PWM frequency prescaler per power channel.